brian-tex/AboutMe/pages/git/git-terms-and-definitions.md

 #### **.gitignore File**
 * "When making commits to any Git repository, you’ll choose the files you want to stage and then you’ll commit them...But you might not want to commit every single one of your files—there are files that never need to get committed.
 This is where the .gitignore file is useful: it tells Git exactly which files to ignore and never track."[^1]

-#### **Git**
-* "Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-Git is easy to learn and has a tiny footprint with lightning fast performance.
-It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows."[^2]

 #### **Branch**
 * "Branching is a feature available in most modern version control systems.
 Branching in other VCS's can be an expensive operation in both time and disk space.
 In Git, branches are a part of your everyday development process.
 Git branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
-This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch."[^3]
+This makes it harder for unstable code to get merged into the main code base, and it gives you the chance to clean up your future's history before merging it into the main branch."[^2]

+#### **Git**
+* "Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is easy to learn and has a tiny footprint with lightning fast performance.
+It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows."[^3]

 #### **Clone**
 * "**git clone** is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository."[^4]